 - 5.6 The Public Sector Internal Audit Standards (PSIAS) were adopted by the Chartered Institute of Public Finance and Accountancy (CIPFA) from April 2013.
 The standards are intended to promote further improvement in the professionalism, quality, consistency and effectiveness of Internal Audit across the public sector. - 5.7 The objectives of the PSIAS are to: - Define the nature of internal auditing within the UK public sector; - Set basic principles for carrying out internal audit in the UK public sector; - Establish a framework for providing internal audit services, which add value to the organisation, leading to improved organisational processes and operations; and - Establish the basis for the evaluation of internal audit performance and to drive improvement planning. - 5.8 Since 1st April 2022, the Internal Audit service has been delegated to North Northamptonshire Council and the Quality Assurance and Improvement Plan is overseen by the Council's Chief Internal Auditor to support ongoing development, in line with the Standards.
 Assessment against the Standards is embedded in the delivery of the service and ongoing development work.
 An external assessment must be completed at least every five years and the timing of the first external assessment will be agreed with the s151 Officer and Chair of the Audit Committee.
-The Institute of Internal Auditors are currently conducting a review of Standards with a view to introducing new Global Internal Audit Standards, which may introduce some changes to the requirements.
-The approach to external assessments should be informed by the outcome of this review.
+In January 2025, the Global Internal Audit Standards will come into force and the service is currently reviewing any changes to practices required to suitably align with these.
+The approach and timing of external assessments will need to consider the impact of these changes in Standards.

-- 5.9 A self-assessment by the Chief Internal Auditor confirms that the service is operating in general conformance with the Standards.
-The Quality Assurance and Improvement Plan for the Internal Audit team for the year ahead includes developing work on a Data Analytics Strategy for the audit service; and raising the profile of the internal audit service. - 5.10 The Chief Internal Auditor can confirm that there has been no evidence of impairment of the independence of the Internal Audit team during 2022/23 and no auditors have reviewed systems/controls which they have been responsible for delivering.
+- 5.9 A self-assessment by the Chief Internal Auditor confirms that the service is operating in general conformance with the current Standards.
+The Quality Assurance and Improvement Plan for the Internal Audit team for the year ahead includes further developing work on a Data Analytics Strategy for the audit service; aligning with the new Global Internal Audit Standards and continuing to raise the profile of the internal audit service. - 5.10 The Chief Internal Auditor can confirm that there has been no evidence of impairment of the independence of the Internal Audit team during 2023/24 and no auditors have reviewed systems/controls which they have been responsible for delivering.
 Every member of the Internal Audit team completes an annual declaration of any interests which could present a conflict of interest and confirmation of acceptance of the code of ethics.